PixarAnimationStudios/OpenUSD-proposals/proposals/usd-validation-framework/README.md

 dictionary other than "keywords" then represents a single TestName.

 Each test can have the following metadata:
- 1. **"docs"**: A required field for all tests, and provides the documentation for each test.
+ 1. **"doc"**: A required field for all tests, and provides the documentation for each test.
 This can help UI designers provide a tool tip for each test.
  2. **"keywords"**: Along with keywords inherited from plugin's validators keywords, each test can have optional keywords specific to that test.